tuhaocfs/CMPE-133/README.md

 #### Logout:
       Users who are logged into the web app are given the option to log out.
 Logging out will save the current game until the next login via database.

+#### Gameplay:
+      Users who are logged into the web app are given the option to choose their game options during their game play.
+Choices are recorded and used to determine the appropriate ending.
+Two versions of gameplay exist: one uses Javascript (9 to 5) while the other uses Twine (The Three Little Pigs).

+#### Miscellaneous:
+	Additional features such as animation, slideshow, and an about page are implemented to provide more value and aesthetic to the application.

 ### Built With:
  - JQuery - A fast, small, and feature-rich JavaScript library.